-In keeping with European legislation, participants with a VAT number who are in the EU will be invoiced ex-VAT.
+In keeping with European legislation, participants who are in the EU with a VAT number and particants outside the European Union will be invoiced ex-VAT.
 Participants located in Germany will be will be billed with VAT.

 The choice of payment method for the registration fees is made online in the participant’s personal space, after having completed the product registration process.
 Credit card payment is made via a secure online payment system (Visa, Mastercard).

-Payment should be made to the order of « The Organisers ».
+Payment should be made to the order of « The Organiser ».

 3. If registration fees for a product have not been paid, the sample will not be allowed to take part in the competition.

-The FIT is not responsible for paying bank fees.
+The Competition is not responsible for paying bank fees.
 Credit cards are charged on the day the registration is recorded.

 Registration fees cannot be reimbursed if, for example, samples or forms arrive after the deadline, if the product does not receive a prize, or if the registration is cancelled for any reason.